 The risk of responsibility of governments for large compensation payments (space accidents don’t come cheap) is the primary reason for the Australian and other governments regulating space activities.
 National legal frameworks generally shift liability back to the owners and operators of satellites and other orbital infrastructure, while implementing licences to promote all activities being conducted in a safe and conscientious matter.

 The global space economy is worth in excess of USD300 billion and we are becoming ever more reliant on the services that are provided from orbit – be it telecommunications satellites, orbital weather sensors, satellite imagery, or internet services provided from space.
 Innovation and new technological endeavours are allowing for the cheaper and more efficient exploitation of the benefits space provides.
 The legal regime that governs space activities is an essential element of this, creating a barrier to access and an additional compliance obligation.

 Being involved in the space industry and not being aware of the legal framework can be costly.
 For example, an Australian person or entity that has even a small satellite launched overseas on an overseas made rocket without an Australian permit commits a criminal offence punishable by imprisonment or, for companies, fines up to AUD21million.

-Our next blog will look at just how broadly the law reaches into commercial space activities.
+Our next insights will look at just how broadly the law reaches into commercial space activities.